 Note For information on the W3C Common Logfile Format and the W3C Extended Log File Format, see the World Wide Web Consortium website at www.w3.org.

 Using the Web Publishing Engine log

-By default, the Web Publishing Engine generates a log file called wpe.log that contains a record of any Web Publishing Engine errors that have occurred, including application errors, usage errors, and system errors.
-You can also have the Web Publishing Engine include information related to Custom Web Publishing, such as end-user XML requests to generate web publishing output or changes to the Custom Web Publishing settings.
+The Web Publishing Engine generates a log file called wpe.log that contains a record of any Web Publishing Engine errors that have occurred, including application errors, usage errors, and system errors.